 ‘The main conflict which affects the lives and destinies of the Irish people today is that between English imperialism and the Irish nation.
 The great majority of the Irish people, who make up the Irish nation, are adversely affected by imperialist domination and pressure, as they have been for many years.’
 The first words of the pamphlet.

 ‘ .. the Catholic Church in Ireland is a new Church that was constructed between the 1820s and 1840s as an integral part of the social movement by which the mass of the Gaels sloughed off their Gaelic heritage and entered European civilisation as a new people.
 The Gaels had not been Roman Catholics in any meaningful sense while they were Gaels.
 And in the light of this knowledge the great mystery about the Irish dissolves.
 The mystery was only a misapprehension.’
 From the Introduction.

-Apart from Karl Marx’s writings on Ireland, this pamphlet is the first known analysis of the Irish situation written from a Marxist viewpoint.
+Apart from Karl Marx’s and Frederick Engels’s writings on Ireland, this pamphlet is the first known analysis of the Irish situation written from a Marxist viewpoint.

 This pamphlet was originally published by the Socialist Party of Ireland (SPI).
-The exact date is not known but probably 1910.
+First published in New York in 1919.
 When he returned from America James Connolly became the National Organiser for the SPI.

 ‘.. as the squeezing out of the Labour leadership from the vanguard of the Independence movement was of such importance in ensuring its defeat, so it would appear that, if there is to be any future for the Irish people as a free people, it must depend upon a return by organised Labour to the politics of Connolly.’